FAQs

 Can you print larger format posters?
 (24x36)

 For sure!
 Our screen printing presses allow us to print up to 24x36”, full bleed.
 These projects come with their own set of challenges, as the scale is literally doubled compared to our normal poster format.
 The most important factor is that your design lends itself to this size of production.
-Oversized prints with hairline registration can be tricky for even the most experienced pressman.
-Any slight misregistration, paper expansion or screen deflection can scale exponentially.
-We don’t say this to scare you away, we can and do print large format prints on a regular basis with great success, but we ask that your expectations line up with the process.
+Don’t hesitate to reach out and we’ll provide as much guidance as we can for your project.

 How do I choose colors?
 (Color References and Pantone Books)